General Experimental Psychology (MA)

 Graduate Program (MA)

 At Xavier our students explore methods, create research designs, collect data, and analyze results to study behavior and mental processes.
 They explore such topics as social processes, cognition, learning, and memory.
 With the support of a Jesuit education, they know how to think critically and become excellent learners and communicators ready to tackle today's global issues.
+“The School of Psychology faculty are currently reviewing the MA in General Experimental Psychology curriculum, as such, we are not currently accepting applications for the MA in General Experimental Psychology program.“

 - The applicant's ability to write, as reflected in the Statement of Purpose, as well as in technical writing, shown in published research, is also taken into account.